0xalibabas/0xalibabas.github.io/content/posts/test.md

 The goal here is not to write perfect guides.
 It is to document:

-* techniques I use or study
+* Techniques I use or study
-* research that often turns into bug bounty reports
+* Research that often turns into bug bounty reports
-* write-ups when possible
+* Write-ups when possible
-* and thoughts on offensive security in general
+* And thoughts on offensive security in general

 You can expect real-world cases when I am able to share them, PoCs, interesting bugs, and also mistakes that ended up teaching me valuable lessons.